Home » Posts tagged 'women’s rights'

 My only concern, if not fear, about the idea of me delaying my academic advancement for my younger sister’ sake was the potential of her getting pregnant whilst still at school.
 In that case, that’d be the end of dreams, for both of us, of a better life derived from well-paying jobs education aspiringly led to.
 Experience showed that once the boys entered the labour market, not many ever got the opportunity to continue with their educational ambitions later on as life progressed.

 If anything, the boys would also soon make other girls pregnant and then get caught in the trap of lasting poverty as they get overwhelmed by economic hardships of their own.
 Paradoxically, once a young girl got pregnant, that was it: she was finished.
 No more school.
 Never.
-As a general observation, which to a large extent remains true to this day, early age pregnancy totally destroyed girls’ lives.
+As a general observation, which to a large extent remains true to this day, early-age pregnancy totally destroyed girls’ lives.
 The situation would be worse if the impregnator refused to take responsibility for looking after or supporting the immature mother-to-be.

 My mother-tongue, Sesotho, is the most disparaging, derisive language I know.
 In Sesotho, a young girl getting pregnant is described as ‘o senyehile’.
 It means that ‘she is destroyed’.
 And she’ll be treated as such by both her family and the community.
 She’s brought shame not only to the family but everyone around her.
 At worst, she’d be treated with much disrespect.
 Boys and men now seeing her as cheap, and, therefore, reduce her to a readily available sexual object moving forward.
 Consent not a concept adhered to by the male sex predators in this case.
-Many a girl’s life have been destroyed this way, culminating in suicides in the extreme.
+Many a girl’s life has been destroyed this way, culminating in suicides in the extreme.

 ‘O ntshitse mpa’ translates as ‘She has taken out the stomach’.
 Abortion is described as ‘Ho ntsha mpa’ in Sesotho, therefore.
 Graphically, ‘Ho ntsha mpa’ as a process means ‘to remove the stomach’.
 Consequently, I’ve since my childhood days associated abortion with excruciating physical pain for the girls concerned.
 As I grew older in my mid-late teens, I began to be cognizant of, and think independently on ethical and moral issues.
 It was at this point that I concluded lastingly that regardless of the circumstances prevailing around a pregnancy, it must be an extremely tortuous decision for a woman to choose to terminate it.

 As a firmly held philosophical stand-point, I concluded that it took much resolve and courage for a woman to choose to endure the physical and emotional pain that abortion necessarily entails.
 This is one area in which I feel and think that women manifest magnanimity deserving the highest and unreserved admiration.
-To force a woman to carry to the full a pregnancy that’s uncontestably detrimental to her physical and mental health, if not life threatening, ought to be the crime.
+To force a woman to carry to the full a pregnancy that’s uncontestably detrimental to her physical and mental health, if not life-threatening, ought to be the crime.

 Abortion as a medically defensible procedure to safeguard and enhance the well-being of women in the living ought to be a right understood from a woman’s perspective.
 Stupid old men who have no practical idea at all about what it takes and feels to be pregnant and subsequently give birth must stay out of promulgating laws that interfere with women’s sexual reproductive health rights.
 Anti-abortion women dancing to the tunes of stupid conservative old and young men are traitors against their own kind.
 These women need help.
-When one woman appallingly postulates that another woman can opt for abortion at the point of actual birthing, it suggest some serious mental imbalance issues.
+When one woman appallingly postulates that another woman can opt for abortion at the point of actual birthing, it suggests some serious mental imbalance issues.
 Another one is about women aborting children already born.
 Jeeezzuzzz!!!

 July 25, 2022